twilio-professional-services/flex-project-template/README.md

 - a pattern for distributed development
 - a means to configure the plugin per twilio account
-- a means to couple serverlress functions with the plugin
+- a means to couple serverless functions with the plugin
 - an example github actions for CI/CD setup

 It also provides